dhiltonp/pop/docs/source/book/problem.rst

 Write Programs The Work Together
 --------------------------------

-POP builds applications that can be universally merged together.
+Plugin Oriented Programming builds applications that can be universally merged together.
 This means that multiple applications can be merged together into one larger application.
 We write monolithic code for good reasons, it is easier to deploy, and some problems are large problems to solve.
-POP allows for monolithic code to be developed in pluggable ways and then merged into the monolith for easy use and deployment.
+Plugin Oriented Programming allows for monolithic code to be developed in pluggable ways and then merged into the monolith for easy use and deployment.

-This means that the purpose of POP applications is so that they can work together through POP's concept of app merging.
+This means that the purpose of Plugin Oriented applications is so that they can work together through Plugin Oriented Programming's concept of app merging.

 Write programs to expose interfaces that can be easily merged together
 ----------------------------------------------------------------------

-POP allows applications to be written in such a way that they can run alone or as a part of a larger application.
+Plugin Oriented Programming allows applications to be written in such a way that they can run alone or as a part of a larger application.
 This is done by building apps that expose simple interfaces.
 Sometimes these interfaces are simple function calls, or they are data queues that receive output